MatchuPitchu/react-animating-components/README.md

-# React Testing Library Tutorial as part of the complete React Course
+# React - Animating React Components

-- practical course about how to use react testing library and jest to test your react app
+- CSS Animations & why they are sometimes not enough
+- Animating React Components with third party libraries

 # Getting Started with Create React App